3000 LESBIANS GO TO YORK

-Please support our crowdfunding campaign to help with postproduction!
+Please support our crowdfunding campaign to help us pay to enter festivals across the globe!

 LINK TO INDIEGOGO: https://igg.me/at/q3F86AfAJ6M/x#/

-This summer we have been shooting all over the UK – meeting authors, musicians and punters, and interviewing them about this fantastic festival.
+In summer 2024, we shot all over the UK – meeting authors, musicians and punters, and interviewing them about this fantastic festival.

 Here are just a few snaps of our adventures.